akda15/LSRE-Akhil-Kumar-Daida/ReflectiveReport/reflectivelog.md

 What will be done?
 Can be answered by assigning weights to the Application promotion (60), distribution (20), Service (20)

-The normalization of the data is done and the popular deals page requirement is prioritized by the comparing normalization value with other requirements.
+The normalization of the data is done and the popular deals page requirement is prioritized by the comparing normalization values of other requirements.

 Lessons Learned:

-I was unable to execute the method perfectly as discussed in the articles as most of the requirements considered for the system are of basic level.
+I was unable to execute the method as discussed in the articles because most of the requirements considered for the system are of basic level.
 After the execution of the methods I have found that more research on requirement prioritization techniques is required.

 Reflections:

 Through my experience with the method in article 1, I have implemented the RAM method which is to abstract, break down the requirements as needed and offering requirements on several levels of abstraction reflecting my requirements of the project.

 Through my experience with the method in article 2, I have implemented the method and dealt with the requirements continuously, performing early triage of requirements, selecting the ones aligned with a specific product’s strategy.
-Inappropriate requirements are not considered, without expending resources for the triage activity as the process has to handle other requirements.
+Inappropriate requirements are not considered to avoid expending resources for the triage activity as the process has to handle other requirements.